ghoulmann/cs-curriculum/year_1.rst

 * use prototyping resources, including breadboards, to design purposeful circuits.
 * Design, debug a text-based program to programmatically determine ohms, watts, volts, amps from given values.
 * Articulate the way electricity is used to control lab equipment and computer systems.
+* Construct viable arguments and critique the reasoning of others
+* Use appropriate tools strategically
+* Attend to precision
+* Look for and make use of structure
+* Look for and express regularity in repeated reasoning